Salmonella food poisoning

 Symptoms of Salmonella food poisoning generally begin within eight to 72 hours after ingesting food contaminated with Salmonella bacteria.

 Salmonella food poisoning may include multiple bouts of diarrhea accompanied by severe abdominal pain and abdominal cramps.
-Other symptoms that may accompany Salmonella food poisoning can include bloody diarrhea, nausea, vomiting, chills, ...more symptoms »
+Other symptoms that may accompany Salmonella food poisoning can include bloody diarrhea, nausea, vomiting, ...more symptoms »

 Salmonella food poisoning: Treatments

 The first step in treating Salmonella food poisoning is prevention.
 This includes throwing out expired food or perishable food that has been sitting at room temperature for two hours or longer.
 It is also important to never eat raw or undercooked eggs, meats, seafood or poultry.
-Leftover foods should be refrigerated right away and eaten within two to three days unless they ...more treatments »
+Leftover foods should be refrigerated right away and eaten within two to three days unless they have been ...more treatments »

 Salmonella food poisoning: Misdiagnosis